PurseChicken/helm-charts/charts/cnrm-chart/README.md

 # Information

 This chart evolved from what was needed in specific use cases for an Organization.
 This means that the chart does not represent all resources or resource options that can be deployed using config connector.
+PR's and Issues are welcome!

 # Prerequisites

 The methodology for the charts use is that you have an existing Kubernetes cluster running Config Connector.
 This Config Connector instance Service account must have "Project Creator" IAM permissions on the GCP Organization.
-This will allow you to use that Project\Cluster as your configuration cluster to then deploy all your other projects \ infrastructure from
+This will allow you to use that Project\Cluster as your configuration cluster to then deploy all your other projects \ infrastructure from.

 # Design